 Empty and clean both your pantry and fridge.
 Don’t forget the refrigerator coils!
 While everything is out, discard any items you can no longer use.

-Take this opportunity to make a list of what you need for holiday baking and entertaining.
+Take this opportunity to list what you need for holiday baking and entertaining.

 Clean the oven and vent hood, including replacing the vent filter if there is one.

 Wash kitchen cabinets down with mild detergent or degreaser if needed.
-Oil wood cabinets making sure to remove any excess oil and buff with a clean cloth.
+Oil wood cabinets, remove any excess oil, and buff with a clean cloth.

 Wipe your dishwasher door and gasket to remove any mold.
 We use Tang (yes, the powdered drink mix) as it removes hard water stains, soap scum, and dishwashing detergent residue.
 The powdered drink’s citric acid removes mineral deposits and dirt.
 Tang is cheap, accessible, and non-toxic.